silrenan/voxdigest/README.md

 ## How It Works

-1. The user uploads an .mp3 file through the interface.
+1. The user uploads an .mp3 file through the interface. (use [ffmpeg](https://ffmpeg.org/) for handle any convertion, if needed).
 2. The Next.js frontend converts the file to a data URI.
 3. When "Transcribe & Summarize" is clicked:
-    a.
-A request is made to the `generateImageFlow` to create a new visual.
+    -  A request is made to the `generateImageFlow` to create a new visual.
-    b.
-A request is made to the `generateInspirationalQuoteFlow` for a new quote.
+    -  A request is made to the `generateInspirationalQuoteFlow` for a new quote.
-    c.
-The audio data URI is sent to the `transcribeAudioFlow` Genkit flow.
+    -  The audio data URI is sent to the `transcribeAudioFlow` Genkit flow.
-    d.
-The Genkit flow uses a Gemini model to transcribe the audio to text.
+    -  The Genkit flow uses a Gemini model to transcribe the audio to text.
-    e.
-If transcription is successful, the resulting text is automatically sent to the `summarizeTranscriptionFlow`.
+    -  If transcription is successful, the resulting text is automatically sent to the `summarizeTranscriptionFlow`.
-    f.
-This flow uses a Gemini model to generate a structured summary, including key concepts, quotes, facts, recent context ("Latest on this Matter"), and a TL;DR.
+    -  This flow uses a Gemini model to generate a structured summary, including key concepts, quotes, facts, recent context ("Latest on this Matter"), and a TL;DR.
 4. The transcription and summary are displayed in the UI.
 5. The user can download the combined output as a Markdown file.